NZR AB class: Introduction

 The AB class compared more favourably in service against the compound A class.
 Reputedly the first engine able to generate one horsepower for every 100 pounds of weight (16.4 W/kg), the AB class was efficient and versatile, and the engines were easy to maintain and operate.
-However, it became clear that there were several shortcomings of the design – notably the cab was too small, and the tenders were not sturdy enough.
+It became clear that there were several shortcomings of the design – notably the cab was too small, and the tenders were not sturdy enough.
 A new and longer cab was fitted to all new locomotives being built from that time onwards, with the first appearing on AB 663.
 New tender structures were also built at a later date.

 The locomotives were extremely versatile, and the AB class were used on almost every section of the NZR network, the exception being the Nelson Section (closed 1955).
-In later years, the class were displaced from their mainline duties first by the larger J and K series locomotives, and later by the arrival of diesel locomotives (DA and DG classes in the North Island, DH and DJ classes in the South Island).
-As a result of the arrival of new diesel locomotives in the North Island from 1955 onwards, many of the North Island-based locomotives were transferred to the South Island to see out their remaining working lives.
+In later years, the class were displaced from their mainline duties first by the larger J and K class locomotives, and later by the arrival of diesel locomotives (DA and DG classes in the North Island, DH and DJ classes in the South Island).
+As a result of the arrival of diesel locomotives in the North Island from 1955 onwards, many of the North Island-based locomotives were transferred to the South Island to see out their remaining working lives.

 The final duties of the AB class were on branch line workings, where they found their niche after being displaced from most mainline duties by larger locomotives.
-These in turn displaced the A and Q class 4-6-2 locomotives from their duties, resulting in the withdrawal of all Q class locomotives by 1957 and a reduction in the number of A class locomotives.
+These in turn displaced the A and Q class 4-6-2 locomotives from their duties, resulting in the withdrawal of all Q-class locomotives by 1957 and a reduction in the number of A class locomotives.
 The locomotives also worked some lesser mainline duties, and others, such as those at Gisborne, were used as bankers to assist trains heading south to Napier.